lumina-ai-inc/chunkr/hiring/internship/techincal_exercise.md

 - **Code quality:** Readability, maintainability, tests.
 - **Documentation:** Clarity of setup and design in README.
 - **Bonus:** UI polish, deployment, CI, multi-file, etc.

-Good luck, and we look forward to seeing your creativity shine! 🚀